cargo8/android-pin/README.md

 }
 ```

 By default, a user's PIN is saved in the default `SharedPreference` store, and validated against that store.
-To override this behavior, instantiate your `PinFragment` with a `PinFragmentConfiguration` that provides .
+To override this behavior, instantiate your `PinFragment` with a `PinFragmentConfiguration` that provides custom saving and validating logic.
 An example of a configuration might be

 ```java
 PinFragmentConfiguration config =